California Highway Patrol: Newhall Incident

-History of the former California State Police and its Merger with the California Highway Patrol
+Mergers

 On July 12, 1995, the California State Police, which was a separate agency, was absorbed into the CHP, thus greatly expanding the agency's mandate.
 In addition to safety on the state highway system, it is now responsible for the safety of all elected state officials and all people who work in or are utilizing a state building in California, such as the State Capitol Building in Sacramento.

 It has also been discussed to merge the Law Enforcement Division of the California Department of Fish and Wildlife into the California Highway Patrol.
 By doing so, this may allow for better protection of California's environment and natural resources.
 The underfunded CDFW Law Enforcement Division has faced low numbers of Game Wardens also known as Wildlife Officers for the last ten years; a similar idea is already in place in Oregon and Alaska, where the Oregon State Police and Alaska State Troopers serve as game wardens under a separate fish and wildlife division within the two departments.

 Firearms

 The California Highway Patrol currently issues the Smith & Wesson M&P pistol chambered in .40 S&W, replacing the Smith & Wesson Model 4006 TSW.

+On Thursday the 7th of May 2026, Smith and Wesson announced via their Instagram that The California Highway Patrol had selected the M&P9 M2.0 to replace the M&P40.